apache/incubator-retired-slider/src/site/markdown/architecture/architecture.md

 Slider is a YARN application to deploy non-YARN-enabled applications in a YARN cluster

 Slider consists of a YARN application master, the "Slider AM", and a client application which communicates with YARN and the Slider AM via remote procedure calls and/or REST requests.
-The client application offers command line access, as well as low-level API access for test purposes
+The client application offers command line access as well as low-level API access for test purposes

 The deployed application must be a program that can be run across a pool of YARN-managed servers, dynamically locating its peers.
 It is not Slider's